kevSchmidt/javascript-keyboardBroken/README.md

-# KeyboardBroken
+# Each branches contain a solution to this exercise:
-## This repository contains three differents solutions for the same exercise in JavaScript.
+## KeyboardBroken
 - Given what is supposed to be typed and what is actually typed, write a function that returns the broken key(s).
 The function looks like: findBrokenKeys(correct phrase, what you actually typed) **Notes**